microsoft/ai4eutils/geospatial/README.md

 ### Tiles

-Large-ish image patches and label masks that are generated from _scenes_ and vector data sources, and stored as "analysis-ready" data.
+Large-ish image _patches_ and label masks that are generated from _scenes_ and vector data sources, and stored as "analysis-ready" data.
 Labels that come as polygons in the shapefile or geoJSON format are turned into pixel masks at this stage.

 These should be of a size convinient for blobfuse caching and manual inspection in desktop GIS applications.
 Reasonable sizes are on the order of millions of pixels, e.g. can range from 2000 by 2000 pixels to 20,000 by 20,000 pixels.

 ### Chips

-Smaller image patches and label masks sized specifically to be consumed by a model during training/evaluation.
+Smaller image _patches_ and label masks sized specifically to be consumed by a model during training/evaluation.
 These can be cut from _tiles_ on-the-fly during training and evaluation, or offline in a _chipping_ step.
+If the latter, chips are stored in _shards_.

+### Shard

-If the latter, chips are stored in _shards_, which are large serialized numpy arrays of dimension `(num_chips_in_shard, channels, chip_height, chip_width)`.
+A shard is a set of homogenously sized image chips that are stored together on disk - either as a numpy array, TFRecord, pickle file, etc - with dimensions `(num_chips_in_shard, channels, chip_height, chip_width)`.

 ### Patch

 Any unit of imagery.
-It can be a tile or a chip or an area that does not conform to the other more precisely defined units.
+It can be a _tile_ or a _chip_ or an area that does not conform to the other more precisely defined units.

 ### Preprocessing